Request a Change to my Hearing Format

 Access Terminals

-Tribunals Ontario staff at the access terminal can help you with basic technology issues or questions.
-If you are not familiar with using a computer or telephone, you may wish to ask a friend or family member to go with you to provide extra help.
+If the tribunal approves your request to use an access terminal, Tribunals Ontario will identify a suitable alternate venue and coordinate the technical equipment, including a laptop and internet connection, and technical support on the day of your proceeding.
+If you are not familiar with using a computer or telephone, you can ask to bring a friend or family member to go with you to provide extra help.
 You can bring up to two extra people.
-If you need further support, please request this from the tribunal before the hearing.
+If you need further support, please request this from the tribunal before the proceeding.

 If you do not have access to a telephone or have a prepaid or pay as you go plan with limited airtime talk minutes, complete and submit an Accommodation Request Form.

-If your request is approved, the LTB can loan you a basic cell phone so you can call into your hearing by telephone.
-If you have a prepaid or pay as you go plan with limited airtime talk minutes, the LTB can provide you with a top-up voucher to give you enough airtime minutes to take part in your hearing by telephone.
+If your request is approved, the tribunal can loan you a basic cell phone so you can call into your hearing by telephone.
+If you have a prepaid or pay as you go plan with limited airtime talk minutes, the tribunal can provide you with a top-up voucher to give you enough airtime minutes to take part in your hearing by telephone.
+This program is free and there is no cost to you.